The-Animonculory/Modding-Resources/Grass Lods.md

 **WARNING!**

 The following guide is **not** for beginners and must be followed to the letter.
 Any deviation will result in your grass and lods becoming broken and requiring regeneration.
+I do not go fully into detail on certain areas.
+If you wish for a more in depth tutorial please, follow the [STEP tutorial](https://stepmodifications.org/wiki/SkyrimSE:Grass_LOD_Guide) of which parts of this guide are adapted from.

 ## Preamble

 Grass lods use a feature of DynDOLOD that allows for it to render grass billboard data within the visible uGRID to increase the visual fidelity and grass draw distance.
-Thanks to the work of DoubleYouC, this technology is availiable for usage on both 1.5.97 and 1.6.x versions of Skyrim Special Edition (SSE).
+Thanks to the work of many talented mod authors, this technology is availiable for usage on both 1.5.97 and 1.6.x versions of Skyrim Special Edition (SSE).

 Prior to beginning this guide, you should have a freshly generated xLodGen output.
 Please follow the [main DynDOLOD guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md) up until the point it says to come back to this guide.